 For most homeowners, safety is priority number one when it comes to choosing a home.
 Your home is where you and your family will sleep and where you’ll store your most prized possessions, so it’s easy to understand why safety is a big concern for so many homeowners.

-“Are mobile homes safe?” is a common question that many homebuyers ask.
+This is a common question that many homebuyers ask.
 Fortunately, the news is good: Manufactured homes built after 1976 are required to follow a strict and federally enforced building standard that makes them extremely safe.
 In this article, we’ll talk about how the HUD code works and why it makes manufactured homes safe, as well as steps that manufactured homeowners can take to make their homes safer.

 How the HUD Code Protects Manufactured Homeowners